 Most fringe benefits come in the form of a product or service, as opposed to a cash payment, so they are taxed on their cash-value equivalent based on fair market value.

-“This equivalent value is taxable, just like how cash compensation is taxable, except that the employee typically enjoys the benefit in the form of a product, service or reimbursement,” said Moses Balian, HR consulting manager at Justworks.
+“This equivalent value is taxable, just like how cash compensation is taxable, except that the employee typically enjoys the benefit in the form of a product, service or reimbursement,” said Moses Balian, enablement manager for human resources at Justworks.

-Some of the most common taxable fringe benefits, according to Balian, are:
+These are some of the most common taxable fringe benefits, according to Balian:

 In some circumstances, some of these benefits may be nontaxable.
 For example, De La Nuez said that additional fringe benefits, such as reimbursements, are not taxable at the time of payment to the employee, as they have been paid with post-tax earnings.
 This can include reimbursements for gym memberships, tuition and internet connectivity.